 - Reserved oil from sun-dried tomato jar about 1/4 cup

-Combine dressing ingredients and mix well to combine.
+- Combine dressing ingredients in a jar or bottle with a lid and shake well to combine.